 - Failure of one or both testes to descend into the scrotum after birth

-- Hypospadias, a condition in which the opening of the urethra is on the underside, instead of at the tip, of the penis
+- Hypospadias, a condition in which the opening of the urethra is on the underside of the penis, instead of at the tip

 - Reifenstein syndrome (also known as Gilbert-Dreyfus syndrome or Lubs syndrome)